RacimoLab/it-docs/ssh.md

 not prompt for a password (assuming you login from your workstation, which has the private part of your key pair).

+**NOTE:** The `racimocomp<XX>fl` compute nodes are configured to only accept keys located in the `/etc/ssh/authorized_keys/` folder, which can only be written to by users with `sudo` privileges.
+Contact an admin to do this on your behalf.

 # SSH config file